markprima/word-scrambler/README.md

 # Word Scrambler

 Word Scrambler is a game which requires players to rearrange a set of scrambled letters into a meaningful word.
 For every word unscrambled, the player will get 1 added point, and for every incorrect answer, the player will be deducted by 1 point.
 The game should never end.
 New questions should be generated each time the player answers.
-But, if the player's points is zero or nil, the game is over.
+But, if the player's points is zero, the game is over.
 Enjoy the game...

+## Spesification
-## Ruby version
+ # Ruby version
   Ruby 3.0.2

-## Rails version
+ # Rails version
   Rails 7.0.3.1

-## Database for Active Record
+ # Database for Active Record
   sqlite3 1.4

 ## How to run
 1. you can use `git clone https://github.com/markprima/word-scrambler.git` in your terminal to take this repository;
 2. open the app, and run `rails db:migrate` and `rails db:seed`;